 In the Exhibit Hall, Humanities Truck fellows will present materials from the range of projects that we have worked on since the founding of the truck in August 2018.
 These include, among others, The Historic African River Road Project, Invisible Hands: Jornaleros / Manos Invisibles: Day Laborers, Community Snapshots: Shepherd Park, Finding Reno City, Meridian Hill National Historical Park Oral History Project, and Downtown Displaced.

 The Chat Room provides an opportunity for historians to share and learn from the knowledge and experiences of their peers.
 Led by up to two moderators, each 45-minute seminar encourages conversation in a relaxed and unstructured environment.

-- Non-Tenure Faculty and the Future of History
+- Non-Tenure Track Faculty and the Future of History

 - Refugees and Asylees

 - Current Trends in Teaching the U.S. History Survey Course

 - Old Directions in Gilded Age and Progressive Era History